 Although it was long suspected that amantadine and similar drugs had a positive benefit in promoting brain injury healing, this was the first study in which the numbers of patients and the rigorousness of the study protocols were sufficient to prove this was the case.
 Tens of thousands of Americans live in conditions of only partial consciousness and thousands more are in complete vegetative states.
 Hundreds of thousands of people suffer less severe ongoing consequences of traumatic brain injuries including concussions, bleeds and strokes.
 Positive and definite results such as from this study offer hope to brain injury victims and their families.
 They also provide evidence to help bolster arguments that insurance companies should provide coverage for the cost of medications such as amantadine that have shown positive benefits.

-The Law Offices of Edward A. Smith has extensive experience helping clients who have suffered the devastating effects of traumatic brain injuries.
+The Edward A Smith Law Offices has extensive experience helping clients who have suffered the devastating effects of traumatic brain injuries.
 Keeping as up-to-date as possible on medical research that may hold promise for personal injury victims is critically important.